kirtichopra/ansible/README.md

 # ansible

-This ansible code contain only one role right now, that is to initialize docker swarm mode and join other node as a worker.
+This ansible repo contain only one role right now, that is to initialize docker swarm mode and join other node as a worker.

 This will setup your docker swarm cluster and install [portaier.io](https://portainer.io/) as a continer